 One of the biggest questions we are asked is, “what did you do about Mike’s job?” — and the answer is kind of a shock to some people!
 Mike is an incredible man, let’s start with that.
 When we decided to move, we didn’t have a job transition in place for him.
 In fact, we put that secondary because we just knew we needed to move.
 We wanted to make this change while our babies were young, not in school, and while we were inspired enough to actually go through with this crazy, life altering idea.
 So… Mike agreed to commute.
 My unbelievably selfless husband just LAST WEEK (2 1/2 years later) ended his commute of 3-4 hours DAILY (1 1/2 – 2 hours one way, depending on Hampton Roads traffic) and we get him back for 900 hours a year now.

 Most people say WOW that is amazing!
 And they are just so supportive of our story and say nice things about how hard he and I worked to make this happen (remember…I’m the one at home with three young children, the commute was way harder on me!).
 BUT…some people remark how their significant other would never be willing to do that, and how they would never do that to them.
 Yeah…so that’s where we gotta stop ya.
 Y’all aren’t us.
-We were never really asking for opinions, but we would get them sometimes by people curious about how this transition went down.
-We mean this as kindly as possible but if you aren’t willing to go through a lot to get what you love…maybe you don’t deserve it, or you don’t love it enough?
+We mean this as kindly as possible but if you aren’t willing to go through a lot to get what you love…maybe you don’t love it enough or as much as you think you do?
 I mean… anything in life we have wanted we have truly busted our butts for.
 We’re grateful.
 We’re DRIVEN, determined, we’re making sure we are on the same page.
 I didn’t force Mike into commuting, but he was willing to do it.
 Like he used to tell people, “when I get on that beach road at the end of the day and breathe that salt air, I know it’s all worth it.”

 Some people have to commute, we’re not alone there!
 We know people who live somewhere they DON’T love and with the traffic they have to sit in have a similar commute time…and that sounds far less appealing to us.
 If you’re REALLY passionate about wanting to relocate somewhere, you may have to go through a lot to get there… and that’s okay.
 We felt so much more thankful for achieving it knowing how hard the work was to get here!